 If you want more bells and whistles, you will have to pay more.

-The warning that the spinner might be short on features is clear when you view the pared back front fascia.
-There is only a disc tray door, four discreet buttons and a USB Out.
+But be aware that the player might fall short on features that other competitors offer.
+Perhaps the warning is already there in the pared-back front fascia – there is only a disc tray door, four discreet buttons, and a USB Out.

 Like the other players in this budget category, the UBK90 will unlikely be the choice for users with a dedicated AV room.